elixir-europe/rdmkit/pages/your_problem/data_classification.md

 ### Solutions

-* Identify what legislations and regulation there are that you are expected to follow.
+* Identify what legislations and regulations there are that you are expected to follow.
 Your institution's website may give you hints on where you can look for information about sensitive data.
 * If you cannot determine if your data is sensitive, contact someone with expert knowledge in that area.

 ## Relevant tools and resources